Huegoxaga/notes/os/git.md

   - `git commit --amend -m 'updated message'` alter latest local commit message, run `git push --force` to modify latest remote branch commit message
   - use `--auther "John Dow <name@email.com>"` to update author info
 - `git diff <branch1> <branch2>` View difference between branches.
-- Signing commit using GPG Keys
+- Signing commit using GPG Keys - When a Git commit is signed, the committers can prove that the code is submitted by them and wasn't altered during transfer
   1. Install the `GPG` command line tools
      - On Mac, run `brew install gnupg`
   2. `gpg --full-generate-key` generate the key